reformcollective/reform-next-starter/README.md

 # Project Name

 Built with Next.
-Install with `pnpm install` and run with `pnpm dev`
+Install and run with `pnpm dev`

 ## Setup

-1. Initialize the project submodule: `git submodule update --init --recursive`

 1. Install nvm and Node.js
    The preferred way to install node is with nvm.
 After installing nvm, run `nvm install` in this project to download and use the correct version of node for this project.
+   You should do this occasionally to ensure you're using the correct version of node.

 1. Install PNPM
    The preferred way to install pnpm is with corepack.
-After you've installed node, you install pnpm with `corepack enable`.
-You should now be able to run `pnpm install` and `pnpm dev`.
+After you've installed node, install pnpm with `corepack enable`.
+You should now be able to run `pnpm dev`.
    Note that if you installed node from homebrew, you may need to install corepack separately.